mui/mui-x/docs/data/charts/gauge/gauge.md

 Modify the arc shape with the following props:

 - `startAngle` and `endAngle`: The angle range provided in degrees
 - `innerRadius` and `outerRadius`: The arc's radii.
-It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius.
+It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius
-- `cornerRadius`: It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius.
+- `cornerRadius`: It can be a fixed number of pixels or a percentage string, which will be a percent of the maximal available radius

 {{"demo": "ArcPlaygroundNoSnap.js", "bg": "playground", "hideToolbar": true }}